NullOsama/Integrals/README.md

 # integrals

-integrals is a Python library for using numerical methods to approximate definit integrals.
+integrals is a Python library for using numerical methods to approximate definite integrals.

 ## Installation